localstack/docs/content/en/ci/drone-ci/index.md

 ## Drone CI Pipelines

 There are a few restrictions in Drone CI Pipelines that make it hard to customize the behavior of Docker.
-For example, mounting the host machine Docker socket is considered highly insecure, and hence alleviated privileges are required to run commands like `localstack wait`.
+For example, mounting the host machine Docker socket is considered insecure, and hence alleviated privileges are required to run commands like `localstack wait`.
 Learn more about configuring Docker for Drone CI pipelines over [their official documentation](https://docs.drone.io/pipeline/docker/overview/).

-A possible work-around to mount the Docker socket (`/var/run/docker.sock`) into the container to communicate with the docker daemon on the host is by exposing the port `2375`, which is reachable in the main LocalStack container.
+A possible alternative to mounting the Docker socket (`/var/run/docker.sock`) into the container to communicate with the Docker daemon on the host is to expose port `2375` and make it reachable in the main LocalStack container.
 However, it requires changes to the typical Docker-Compose setup.

 ## Example